jermafenser/doom64-dc/README.md

 **How to generate Doom 64 disc image**

-Somehow acquire a Doom 64 ROM in Z64 format.
+Somehow acquire a Doom 64 ROM in Z64 format and name it `doom64.z64` .

 Check that your Doom 64 ROM is the correct one.